f00d4tehg0dz/adrian-chrysanthou-ai-technology-resume/README.md

 <!-- ![screenshot2](./examples/images/artibot-2-pokemon.png) -->

-* A Discord bot to chat with, generate music and images via text prompts!
-All powered by StableDiffusion AI Models and ChatGPT 3.5 chat layer
+* A Discord bot to chat with and generate music and images via text prompts!
+All are powered by StableDiffusion AI Models and ChatGPT 3.5 chat layer
 * Utilizing OpenAI ChatGPT 3,5 turbo LLM, several StableDiffusion versions, miniDalle and Discord.js.
-You can generate imagess, and ask questions, with an optional Patreon subscription to access latest StableDiffusion Model and faster generation.
+With an optional Patreon subscription, you can generate images and ask questions to access the latest StableDiffusion Model and faster generation.

 [**Artibot Website**](https://www.artibot.gg/)

 [**Codebase**](https://github.com/f00d4tehg0dz/ai-chat-discord-bot)

-* Built with Discord.js v14 with a multitude of commands and modularity built in
+* Built with Discord.js v14 with a multitude of commands and modularity built-in
-* Using websockets to access Gradio StableDiffusion generation capabilities from HuggingFace hosting
+* Using WebSockets to access Gradio StableDiffusion generation capabilities from HuggingFace hosting
 * OpenAPI key is stored environment variable
 * Hosted on a personal VPS with PM2 handling startup
 * Database is using MySQL